tpeterson17/Ledger-Activity/Lesson-Plan.md

 ## Introduction and Level Set

 Before going right into the project, lead a discussion with the students regarding what they've seen so far with Spring Boot, REST, JPA, JDBC, and exception handling.
-Consider the following questions to get the discussion going:
+Let's refresh their memory of these topics along with getting them curious about what's ahead.
+Consider the following questions as jumping off points to get the discussion going:
+1. What does CRUD mean?
-1. What is Spring Data JPA?
+2. What is Spring Data JPA?
-2. What is Spring Data JDBC?
+3. What is Spring Data JDBC?
-3. What are some differences and similarities between Spring Data JPA and JDBC?
+4. What are some differences and similarities between Spring Data JPA and JDBC?
-4.
+5. What is exception handling?
+6. What exceptions have we seen so far?
+Which of those have we handled?
+7. What is REST?
+8. What is a REST controller?
+9. What is RESTControllerAdvice?

 ### Purpose